stylo-app/stylo/docs/wiki/Security-And-Privacy.md

 ## How to get it and use it?

 ### Install the app
-The app is available in beta for Android and iOs :
+The app is available in beta for Android :
 - Android: From the [Github releases page](https://github.com/stylo-app/stylo/releases) or [Android play store](https://play.google.com/store/apps/details?id=com.styloapp)

 Please double check carefully the origin of the app, and make sure that the company distributing it is **Stylo app**.
 Usual security advice apply to this air-gapped wallet: